 The six inductees include: Candy Cashell, USU's first female track All-American; Jim Laub, a life-long contributor of Aggie Athletics; Jimmy Moore, one of the best Aggie basketball players ever; Corey Murdock, one of just two track athletes in school history to earn All-American honors at least four times; Roy Shivers, an All-American running back; and Jim Turner, an outstanding quarterback and kicker.

-Jimmy Moore is entering his fourth year in the Utah State Athletics Department, and second year as an Assistant Athletics Director for Special Projects, after joining the staff in July, 2011.
+Jimmy Moore is entering his seventh year in the Utah State Athletics Department, and fourth year as an Assistant Athletics Director for Special Projects, after joining the staff in July, 2011.
 In his first two years with USU Athletics, Moore oversaw financial aid for all of USU’s student-athletes, monitored and ensured institutional compliance with NCAA rules, provided interpretations and education of NCAA and Mountain West Conference rules to both student-athletes and coaches, and directed the student-athlete mentoring program.

 Moore began his affiliation with Utah State as a student-athlete on the men’s basketball team from 1972-75, helping the Aggies to the 1975 NCAA Tournament.
 He finished his career with 1,164 points and 652 rebounds and still ranks 24th all-time in school history in scoring and 15th all-time in rebounding.
 In 2005, Moore was one of 16 Aggie greats named to USU’s All-Century basketball team and in 2013 was inducted into USU’s Athletics Hall of Fame as a member of its 11th class.